percona/everest-doc/docs/administer/rbac.md

         - **Monitoring instances**: `Read` access

-    ### Read only role with access to the DB credentials
+    ### Read only role with access to the database credentials

     Let's set up a read only role that has read-only access to all resources in all namespaces, **including** access to the database credentials.